harumuki/gyorgy.fleischmann.hu/_posts/2018-09-29-Manually_Install_Synology_NAS_updates.md

 tags:     [synology, nas, install, how to]
 ---

-You can directly download update packages from this link: [https://archive.synology.com/download/DSM/](https://archive.synology.com/download/DSM/)
+You can directly download update packages for your Synology NAS from this link: [https://archive.synology.com/download/DSM/](https://archive.synology.com/download/DSM/)